Perez Hilton: Civil litigation

 Bloggers, journalists, news agencies and photographers alike have charged that Hilton posts paparazzi photographs and other copyrighted content from their sites.
 On November 30, 2006, the photo agency X17Online filed a lawsuit against Hilton in federal court, seeking over $7.5 million in damages for copyright infringement.
 X17's co-owner Robin Navarre told the Los Angeles Times that the sale value of their photographs has been significantly reduced because the photos have appeared on PerezHilton.com before they could be published in magazines to which exclusivity is important.
 Navarre said:

 Hilton defends his use of this material by claiming it under the fair use exception to the Copyright Act; that is, according to the Los Angeles Times, the photos are altered "to achieve a satiric or humorous end".
 On March 9, 2007, a judge ruled that Hilton could continue operating his website while the lawsuit remained before the courts.
 On April 23, 2007, a consortium of five celebrity photo agencies filed a joint lawsuit in federal district court in California against Hilton, claiming more than $7 million in damages from 25 instances of alleged copyright infringement.
-Days later, on April 26, 2007, upon arriving in Sydney, Australia, to attend the MTV Australia Video Music Awards, Hilton was served with a lawsuit by celebrity photo agency PhotoNews claiming C$4,200 in damages for his alleged unauthorized use of a single copyrighted paparazzi photograph of John Mayer and Jessica Simpson.
+Days later, on April 26, 2007, upon arriving in Sydney, to attend the MTV Australia Video Music Awards, Hilton was served with a lawsuit by celebrity photo agency PhotoNews claiming C$4,200 in damages for his alleged unauthorized use of a single copyrighted paparazzi photograph of John Mayer and Jessica Simpson.

 In June 2007, Hilton's web hosting service dropped his site upon threats of liability in the cases outlined above.
 Navarre called this "the first victory, and we put a lot of work into trying to get this to happen."
 He added, "It's a precedent that's huge.
 When we were talking to Crucial Paradigm they were saying they were not responsible, dragging their feet.
 We had to threaten them and show them they were liable.
 His new host is Blogads, and we are contacting them already."

 On June 26, 2007, Hilton posted an open call on his blog to all of X17's photographers, both past and present, to contact him if they have not been adequately compensated for working overtime or pictures submitted in the past.
 Hilton has not used photos by X17 on his website since the suit.
 In August 2009, X17's lawsuit against Hilton was settled out of court.
 The terms of the agreement were not disclosed.